sangramsingha/automaton/README.md

 Your macros can run any built-in VS Code action, and even actions from other extensions.
 To see all the names of possible actions VS Code can run, see `Default Keyboard Shortcuts` (Code|File > Preferences > Keyboard Shortcuts)

-Give your macros names that briefly describe what they do.
+Add `description` to your macros that briefly describe what they do.

 <hr style="background-color:black; border:none; height:5px; margin:0px;" />

-# These were already there

 > ## Add Keybindings to Run your Macros